IIIF/api/source/presentation/4.0/index.md

 demonstrates navDate, navPlace, structures (Ranges), supplementary, Collections ...
 ```
-IIIF Collection with `behavior:multi-part` that contains the individual `multi-part` Collections for each year/volume
+IIIF Collection with `behavior` "multi-part" that contains the individual "multi-part" Collections for each year/volume.

 ```json
 {